What producers, processors, importers and sellers need to know about organic food inspections and tests.

 You’ll have to pay for a second test if the results of the second test are similar to the first test.

-Stop labelling products as organic if they don’t meet organic standards
+Stop labelling products as organic if they do not meet organic standards

 Your control body will tell you if you have to stop labelling any affected products as organic.